 The deduction for casualty and theft losses is currently allowed only for presidentially declared disaster areas.

 Alimony deductions.
-Under prior law, alimony and separate maintenance payments were deductible by the payor and includible in income by the payee.
 For divorce and separation instruments executed or modified after December 31, 2018, alimony and separate maintenance payments are not deductible by the payor-spouse, nor includible in the income of the payee-spouse.

 Education benefits.
-The student loan interest deduction, education credits, exclusion for savings bond interest, tuition waivers for graduate students, and the educational assistance fringe benefit are all still available in 2020.
-Also, starting in 2020, 529 plan funds can now be used to pay for fees, books, supplies and equipment for certain apprenticeship programs.
+The student loan interest deduction, education credits, exclusion for savings bond interest, tuition waivers for graduate students, and the educational assistance fringe benefit are all still available in 2022.
+529 plan funds can be used to pay for fees, books, supplies and equipment for certain apprenticeship programs.
 In addition, up to $10,000 in total (not annually) can now be withdrawn from 529 plans to pay off student loans.

-This is a great time of year to clean out your garage and give your items to charity.
-Please remember that you can only write off these donations to a charitable organization if you itemize your deductions.
+This is a great time of year to clean your garage or house and give your items to charity.
+Please remember that you can only write off donations to a charitable organization if you itemize your deductions.
 Sometimes your donations can be difficult to value.
 You can find estimated values for your donated items through a value guide offered by Goodwill.

 Do not donate investments that have lost value.
 It is best to sell the asset with the loss first and then donate the proceeds, allowing you to take both the charitable contribution deduction and the capital loss.
 Also remember, if you give appreciated property to charity, the unrealized gain must be long-term capital gains in order for the entire fair market value to be deductible.
 (The amount of the charitable deduction must be reduced by any unrealized ordinary income, depreciation recapture and/or short-term gain.)

 The law allowing taxpayers age 70½ and older to make a Qualified Charitable Distribution (QCD) in the form of a direct transfer of up to $100,000 directly from their IRA over to a charity, including all or part of the required minimum distribution (RMD) was made permanent in 2015.
-If you meet the qualifications to utilize this strategy, the funds must come out of your IRA by December 31, 2020.
+If you meet the qualifications to utilize this strategy, the funds must come out of your IRA by December 31, 2022.
+Please call us if this is a strategy you are interested in considering.

 Additional Year-end Tax Strategies and Ideas

 Make use of the annual gift tax exclusion.
-You may gift up to $15,000 tax-free to each donee in 2020.
-These “annual exclusion gifts” do not reduce your $11,580,000 lifetime gift tax exemption.
-This annual exclusion gift is doubled to $30,000 per donee for gifts made by married couples of jointly held property or when one spouse consents to "gift-splitting" for gifts made by the other spouse.
+You may gift up to $16,000 tax-free to each donee in 2022.
+These “annual exclusion gifts” do not reduce your $12.06 million lifetime gift tax exemption.
+This annual exclusion gift is doubled to $32,000 per donee for gifts made by married couples of jointly held property or when one spouse consents to "gift-splitting" for gifts made by the other spouse.

 Help someone with medical or education expenses.
 There are opportunities to give unlimited tax-free gifts when you pay the provider of the services directly.
 The medical expenses must meet the definition of deductible medical expenses.
 Qualified education expenses are tuition, books, fees, and related expenses, but not room and board.
 You can find the detailed qualifications in IRS Publications 950 and the instructions for IRS Form 709 on the IRS website.